-Carmustine is most often given through intravenous (into a vein) infusion.
+Carmustine is most often given through intravenous (IV, into a vein) infusion.
 The dosage depends on the person's size and the tumor type being treated.
-It can be given as a single dose or divided doses over a number of weeks and can be given alone or with other drugs.

-Carmustine also comes in the form of a wafer (called Gliadel wafer), which is placed into a surgical cavity after the removal of a brain tumor.
-The medication remains in the area around the wafer, therefore these patients are not at risk for the following side effects.
+Carmustine also comes in a wafer formulation (called Gliadel wafer), which is placed into a surgical cavity after the removal of a brain tumor.
+In addition, it can be used in a topical formula that is applied to the skin in the treatment of cutaneous lymphoma.
+The medication remains in the area around the wafer or localized to the application area, therefore these patients are typically not at risk for the following side effects.